smaclell/smaclell.github.io/_drafts/changing-layers.md

 inner layer, but many code paths indirectly use the values provided by the outer layer.

-We wanted to allow a the settings to be looked up from a key/value source.
+We wanted to allow the settings to be looked up from a key/value source.
 Using a single configuration file would not work for some of the more dynamic workloads we want to support.
-We could optionally enable the key/value source and use it to switch which settings would be available when a process was launched.
-This would again provide readonly values, but makes changing the settings between different workloads much easier.
+Instead we wanted to enable the key/value source with static values when the application launched.
+Switching values would then be as easy as relaunching the application.

 Backwards
 ===============================================================================